Dem Brudders

 Picture

 This is another earlier effort, built in about 1995.
 Believe it or not, all the silver finish you see is Testors enamel.
 I threw a small amount of gloss black in my airbrush along with that silver paint to do the various panels, using more black for the engines.
-Alclad II is much easier to work with.
 Prior to the 1990's, I used a Badger 350 single-action airbrush for all paint work.
 It's a perfect beginner airbrush.
 Circa 1990, I upgraded to a Paasche H-Series, also a single-action.
 It's not fancy, but is very easy to use, easy to clean, and does all sorts of amazing things on my models.
+Alclad II metal finish endures handling pretty well and tolerates masking and that's what I use nowadays, particularly to get a brilliant natural metal-look.
+It works really well over a glossy dark-gray or black Testors under-coat.

 REVELL SUPER DC-8 / UNITED